duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/50_git.md

 ## Git tips

+### Fork a repository

+To fork (creating a copy of a repository, that does not belong to you), you simply have to go to the repository's webpage dashboard and click fork on the upper right corner.

 ### Clone a repository

 To clone a repository, either copy the HTTPS or SSH link given on the repository's webpage.
 Then invoke following command to download the git repository onto the local computer (actual directory you are in right now).